Whitecat18/Windows-Activator/README.md

 <center><img src="https://raw.githubusercontent.com/Whitecat18/windows-10-Activator/main/image/Intro.PNG" alt="Appcrash"></center>

 ## TOOL DESCRIPTION
-This script was made only for Education purpose only..
+* This script was made only for Education purpose only
-Written in ps1
+* Written in ps1
 Changing Windows files using thrir own Script.. lol

 ## STEPS TO USE THUS TOOL